ldall03/SvgEditor/README.md

   - Exporting project to and SVG file
   - Selection (hold shift to select multiple shapes)

+# How to use
+You can get an executable from the Releases page.
+Open the app and dragging with your mouse to draw a shape.
+You can select the kinda of shape with the buttons on the left.
+If you use the Select mode, you can select a shape but clicking on it, and hold shift to select multiple shapes.
+When you have a shape selected you can change its properties on the panel on the right.
+You can also draw on multiple layers, make each layer visible or locked, and move the layers about.
+You can also save your work to keep on working another time, or export you image into a .svg file.

 # Libraries Used
 This was done using C# and Windows Forms.
 This project would not have been possible without the helpe of <a href="https://github.com/svg-net/SVG">SVG .NET</a>, a powerful but simple library to handle svg graphics in C#.
 This other project: <a href="https://github.com/cdiggins/svg-editor">https://github.com/cdiggins/svg-editor</a> has been very useful as a skeleton and inspiration for the basic features of this program, it is also worth checking out!